JeSuisUneLicorne/Connect4-Play/readme.md

 **About**

-This project is the coursework for Web Applications class at [HTWG Constance](https://www.htwg-konstanz.de/).
+This project by [Daniel Özyurt](https://github.com/dan8510) and [Julian Zimmermann](https://github.com/JeSuisUneLicorne) is the coursework for Web Applications class at [University of Applied Sciences Constance (HTWG Konstanz)](https://www.htwg-konstanz.de/) for fall 2021.
-It is developed by [Daniel Özyurt](https://github.com/dan8510) and [Julian Zimmermann](https://github.com/JeSuisUneLicorne) in fall 2021.

 ---